Epinova/Epinova.InRiverConnector/README.md

 - `EPI_APIKEY` - API key to secure the importer endpoint.
 Must match `inRiver.apikey` setting in the Episerver website.
 - `EPI_RESTTIMEOUT` - Timeout in hours for connector calls to the Episerver website.
 Defaults to `1`.
 - HTTP_POST_URL - The connector will post the path to the recently imported file to the URL given here, if any.
 Could simply be implemented as shown below:
+- `BATCH_SIZE` - Amount of ChannelEntities to be handled at once.
+Useful for larger channels.
+Defaults to <empty>, which takes everything in one batch.

       [System.Web.Mvc.HttpPost]